psycjw/qio/README.md

 This project is being created for my Dissertation, and has aims to implement the following:
 - Update current QIO project
 - Implement Grover's Algorithm
-- Implement HHL's Linear Algorithm
-- Re-implement Shor's Algorithm
+- Look at improving the current implementation of Shor's Algorithm
-- Potentially implement a Quantum Circuit Builder/Interpreter
+- Implement a Quantum Circuit Builder/Interpreter
-- Potentially look into possible Quantum Error Correction methods